-11.17 ADOPTION AND CONSERVATION AREA REVIEW Consultation and date of adoption TBC
+11.17 ADOPTION AND CONSERVATION AREA REVIEW

 Hartlepool Borough Council, building owners, occupiers and other stakeholders are responsible for the implementation of this plan.
 It is the responsibility of building owners to make the necessary consents for any changes to their property and to avoid making unlawful changes without consent.
 It is Hartlepool Borough Council's responsibility to review and determine planning permission for changes within the area, monitor the condition of the conservation area, maintain and enhance the public realm, keep building owners informed of the conservation area designation and to review and update this plan on a regular basis.